Philippine peso: Previous series

-New Generation Currency (current)
+New Generation Currency series

 Bangko Sentral ng Pilipinas (BSP) began the 12-year demonetization process of the New Design Series when the New Generation Currency (NGC) project was started in 2007 through formal conceptualization process which was a result of the meeting of the minds of people with diverse backgrounds and ideas: central bankers, artists, technocrats, historians, communication experts, and currency printers to further enhance security features and to improve durability.
 It is where the thematic content, designs, and security features underwent thorough deliberations and evaluation, and was undertaken by the BSP’s Numismatic Committee (Num Com) in consultation with the Monetary Board (MB) and, subsequently, with the approval of the BSP Governor and the President of the Philippines.

 The members of the numismatic committee included Bangko Sentral Deputy Governor Diwa Guinigundo and Dr. Ambeth Ocampo, chairman of the National Historical Institute.
 Designed by Studio 5 Designs and Design Systemat, the new banknotes' designs features famous Filipinos and iconic natural wonders.
 Philippine national symbols will be depicted on coins.
 Print run for the series began on November 2010 and banknotes printed within that batch were released to the public on December 16, 2010 three years after the project and process for NDS demonetization were started.
 The word used in the bills was "Pilipino" rendered in Baybayin (ᜉᜒᜎᜒᜉᜒᜈᜓ).
 The font used for lettering in the banknotes is Myriad, while the numerals are set in the Twentieth Century font.
 The series was approved by Presidents Gloria Macapagal Arroyo and her immediate successor Benigno Aquino III, making the only banknote series to be approved by two presidents.

 Several, albeit disputable, errors have been discovered on banknotes of the New Generation series and discussed in social media.
 Among these are the exclusion of Batanes from the Philippine map on the reverse of all denominations, the mislocation of the Puerto Princesa Subterranean Underground River on the reverse of the 500-peso note and the Tubbataha Reef on the 1000-peso note, and the incorrect coloring on the beak and feathers of the blue-naped parrot on the 500-peso, but these were eventually realized to be due to the color limitations of intaglio printing.
 The scientific names of the animals featured on the reverse sides of all banknotes were incorrectly rendered in the 2010 series, but were corrected starting 2017.

 By February 2016, the BSP started to circulate new 100-peso notes which were modified to have a stronger mauve or violet color.
 This was "in response to suggestions from the public to make it easier to distinguish from the 1000-peso bank note".
 The public can still use the New Generation Currency 100-peso notes with fainter colors as they are still acceptable.

 In 2019, Bangko Sentral ng Pilipinas (BSP) introduced a 20-piso coin that will eventually replace the 20-piso note.
 The latter remained in production until its printing materials were used up; it will remain legal tender, disappearing gradually as individual notes become unfit for circulation.